Science and research are global to their nature, and surveys on the public’s view of science and researchers are carried out in many countries.

-As part of the EU ORION Open Science project, VA also conducted a survey to investigate Public attitudes to life sciences research in six European countries in which citizens in six European countries were asked about their attitudes to life sciences research and genome editing.
+- In 2018, as part of the EU ORION Open Science project, VA conducted an international survey to investigate public attitudes to life sciences research.
+In this survey, citizens in six European countries were asked about their attitudes to life sciences research and genome editing.